ARON97/Blog/README.md

 git status - first step commit changes git add -A, commit changes git commit -m "create users table and model"

+Merge feature branch to master branch git merge create-users

+Since feature branch(create-users) has been merged to master branch I no longer need my feature branch. git branch -d create-users, deleting the feature branch, create-users

+We used the small -d, because we merged the changes from the create-users back to our master branch.
+If we had not merge the changes, this command would not work
+The we will had to use caps -D

+Adding validations to User class git checkout -b user-validations, create a feature branch Go to rails console

+To checkout validations go to guides.rubyonrails.org/active_record_validations.html Use reload! when you updated a file in rails console

+To create a new user
+user = User.new(username: "jo", email: "hello")
+To go back to previous command use the up arrow

+Changing the username in rails console user user.username = "joe" user.save, to save a username user.valid? to check if a username is valid reload? - to reload rails console

+For email, to test out regular expressions. rebular.com